What is the IEA Accreditation Program?

-This new category of accreditation has been introduced to recognize our most experienced and dedicated Accredited Professionals.
-In order to be considered, an Accredited Professional must have been teaching or using the Enneagram professionally for at least 15 years, and have been accredited for at least 5 years and have provided significant contributions to the work of the IEA and/or the understanding and use of the Enneagram.
-(In rare cases the Accreditation Committee may award this distinction to individuals who have not yet been accredited for 5 years but who have otherwise made extraordinary contributions to the IEA and the growth, development and understanding of the Enneagram over a significant period of time.)
-Accredited Professionals with Distinction have also presented at the IEA’s Global or an IEA Affiliate-sponsored Regional conference at least twice and been recommended by two of their peers.
+This category of accreditation was introduced in 2019 to recognize our most experienced and dedicated Accredited Professionals.
+In order to be considered, an Accredited Professional must have been teaching or using the Enneagram professionally for at least 15 years, must generally have been accredited for at least 5 years and have provided significant contributions to the work of the IEA and/or the understanding and use of the Enneagram.
+Accredited Professionals with Distinction have also presented at the IEA’s Global or an IEA Affiliate-sponsored Regional conference at least twice, consistently adhered to the IEA’s Ethical Guidelines and Code of Ethics and been recommended by two of their peers.
 See IEA Accredited Professional With Distinction Requirements.

 IEA Accredited Training Programs (ATP)

 Accredited Training Programs are in-depth training programs that are designed and delivered from advanced knowledge of the Enneagram and provide either comprehensive Enneagram education or a specialized focus on a specific application or approach to the Enneagram.
-Accredited Training Programs are offered and taught by one or more Accredited Professionals or a sponsoring Accredited Enneagram School.
+Accredited Training Programs are taught by one or more Accredited Professionals and are sponsored by either an Accredited Professional or an Accredited Enneagram School.
 See IEA Accredited Training Program Requirements.